SalonBiz | Salon Retail Tips

 4. Make product recommendations as you go.

 Once the consultation is complete, you’ll begin your service.
-As you go through each step, highlight the products that you are using and lay them out in front of your client This shows that you are building a customized routine for them based on their unique wants and needs.
-Not only does this show excellent customer service, but it also establishes you as an expert and helps you build trust with your client.
+As you go through each step, highlight the products that you are using and lay them out in front of your client.
+As a salon owner, this shows that you are building a customized routine for them based on their unique wants and needs.

 5. Educate clients about your retail.